 This course will focus on classical and modern methods of chemical analysis.
 Data management, "wet" methods and instrumental methods of analysis will be explored with applications in various areas of chemistry including materials science, organic synthesis, structure characterizations, and many others.
 Offered fall on odd-numbered years.
-Prerequisites: CHEM 101, 101L, 102, 102L, CHEM 201, 201L, 202, 202L, CHEM 206 and 206L for Environmental Chemistry Majors.
+Prerequisites: CHEM 101 and 101L, CHEM 201/CHEM 208, CHEM 202/CHEM 209, CHEM 210, CHEM 201L and CHEM 202L.